-Her book remains a major reference on Nazi plunder, and even though it was adapted by Hollywood, it quickly went out of print.
+Her book remains a major reference to Nazi plunder, and even though it was adapted by Hollywood, it quickly went out of print.
 Although she expressed the wish for an English translation, this never came to be.

 Rose Valland, A Forgotten Heroine

 In her last interview, the journalist described “a charming old lady, in her little flat cluttered with mementos, statues, ship models, paintings, near the Lutèce arenas, in the heart of the Latin quarter.
 Tall, coquettishly made up, she appears surprisingly young, in spite of her 80 years.
 As soon as she talks of her museum, she abandons her modest reserve, rises and lights up.”

 The following year, she died.
 She was buried in her native town, with only half a dozen persons in attendance and a ceremony at the Invalides.
 “The Director of the French Museums administration, the chief curator of the drawings department, myself and a few museum guards were practically the only ones to give her the last tribute she was owed.
 This woman, who risked her life so often and with such steadfastness, who honored the curator corps and saved the possessions of so many collectors, only got indifference, if not outright hostility.”

 Yet those who knew firsthand her achievements lauded her.
 James J. Rorimer, then director of the Metropolitan Museum, wrote, “the whole world knows what you have done, and I’m happy to have been one of those who shared some of your glory.”